Wednesday, August 28, 2013

 Virgin EMI*+ (absorbed Mercury UK)

-He hasn't yet appeared on Blue Note, Verve, Motown, Hip-O, Republic or Deutsche Grammaphon!
+He hasn't yet appeared on Blue Note, Verve, Motown (although he'd love to), Hip-O, Republic or Deutsche Grammaphon!

 * UK and/or international.